 Briar Prastiti (b.
 1992) is a Wellington-based composer, originally from Tauranga.
 Briar completed her BMus degree at the New Zealand School of Music in 2012, where she studied composition under John Psathas and Michael Norris alongside orchestration and conducting, both under Kenneth Young.
-In 2013, Briar is pursuing Honours in Composition at the NZSM.
+In 2013, Briar pursued Honours in Composition at the NZSM.

 Briar is a member of Gamelan Padhang Moncar and Gamelan Taniwha Jaya, with whom she has performed as singer and instrumentalist, including (in 2012) at WOMAD, Homegrown, and numerous other concerts and events.
 She has been a guest singer with Puspawarna Gamelan in Dunedin.
 Briar is a core member of SMP Ensemble, appearing as performer, conductor, and composer.